 Scheduling A Facebook Live + Going Live: The Ultimate Guide

 Facebook Live can be an amazing tool when it comes to honestly and authentically sharing what you're made of with your audience.
-It also happens to be an awesome way to stay relevant when it comes to Facebook’s updated algorithm of 2018.
+It also happens to be an awesome way to stay relevant when it comes to Facebook’s algorithm.
 Because Facebook is geared towards creating more “meaningful interactions”, Facebook Live is a perfect way to not only connect with your viewing audience, but for them to also connect with each other.

-In this post I’ll explain how to schedule a facebook Live and how to actually go live through that scheduled post (it’s not as straightforward as you would assume).
+In this post we’ll explain how to schedule a Facebook Live and how to actually go live through that scheduled post (it’s not as straightforward as you would assume).

 Scheduling your Facebook Live Video